phwl/elec3608-lab/labs/ass1-pipe/README.md

  1. (20%) Incorporate forwarding.
  1. (10%) Incorporate branch prediction.

-The percentages above are the maximum mark achievable for both the Design and Report parts of this assignment if you incorporate this feature correctly.
+The percentages above are the maximum mark achievable for the Design plus Report parts of this assignment.
 Performance will be measured using the ```make result``` target as shown below
 ```bash
 $ make result
 ...